 Reassurance of God’s Forgiveness - Isaiah 51:12 – 51:23 (commentary)

 The implication of this passage is that when a person does not remember who God really is and what He has done, he will always fear men, rather than God (vv.
 12-16).
 God’s people feared Babylon and not God.
-They had reason to fear Babylon because of the harm it wanted to do …
+He asked them why they are afraid of mere human beings (vv.
+12-13).
+They …